 Cultural Things to do in London at Night

-Get Tickets for Wicked in the West End
+1. Get Tickets for Wicked in the West End

 But, if you want a show that will surprise you and leave you wanting to watch it again immediately, then you should go to see Wicked.

-Located in the Apollo theatre, Wicked is the perfect west end show to suit everyone: couples, solo adventurers, families and friends.
+Located in the Apollo theatre, Wicked is the perfect West End show to suit everyone: couples, solo adventurers, families and friends.

 You can even combine your perfect evening in London with dinner beforehand at one of the many surrounding restaurants and bars.
-Whilst in the theatre there is also a bar and snacks to enjoy.

 After you’ve left the show, you’ll be on such a high that you simply can’t sleep yet!

-You can book online in advance for tickets (the show is on every night) or you can try your luck at finding discounted tickets whilst in London, but it’s a popular show, so I do recommend booking ahead of time.
+You can book online in advance for tickets (the show is on every night) from London Theatre Direct or you can try your luck at finding discounted theatre tickets while in London, but it’s a popular show, so I do recommend booking ahead of time.